FAQ - Visas

 Can I appeal ?

-You may appeal against a decision to refuse you a visa by applying to the Commission des Recours contre les décisions de Refus de Visa d’entrée en France, BP 83.609, 44036 NANTES Cedex 1, France, within two months of the date of notification of the refusal.
+You may appeal against a decision to refuse you a visa by applying to the Commission de recours contre les décisions de refus de visa d’entrée en France (Board of Appeals against decisions to refuse an entry visa to France) within 2 months of the date of notification of the refusal.

 If your visa is refused, you may also submit a new visa application immediately and at any time.

 May I extend my stay in France after the visa has expired ?

 If you remain on French territory after your visa has expired, you run the risk of having to pay a fine and/or having an alert recorded against you when you leave the French territory.
 In such a case, the consulate would process any further visa applications you may submit in the light of your overstaying the visa.